Predictive inference for travel time on transportation networks: Data analysis

-We start by exploring the data and parameter estimates for the different traffic strata in Section~\ref{sec:parameter-estimation}.
+We start by exploring the data and parameter estimates for the different traffic-bins in sections~\ref{sec:traff-bin-estim} and \ref{sec:parameter-estimation}.
 Section~\ref{sec:pool-based-prediction-intervals} evaluates and compares the population prediction intervals to the trip-specific prediction sequences.
-We end, in Section~\ref{sec:comp-altern-models}, by comparing the out-of-sample performance of our method against previous proposed methods for travel time estimation that also quantify travel uncertainty.
-Existing machine learning methods are curated to improve a point estimate of travel time, for example the average of travel time, and not travel uncertainty.
+We end, in Section~\ref{sec:comp-altern-models}, by comparing the out-of-sample performance of our method against previously proposed methods for travel time estimation that also quantify travel uncertainty.